nickborrello/NEVI-Search-Tool/README.md

 - **Exact**: Precise keyword matching with word boundaries.
 Searches for terms exactly as entered.
 - **Fuzzy**: Approximate string matching using similarity scoring.
 Useful for handling typos, variations, or synonyms.
-- **Semantic**: AI-powered similarity using embeddings (currently disabled due to system limitations).
-Finds conceptually related terms.

-For Fuzzy and Semantic modes, adjust the threshold slider (50-100%) to control match strictness.
+For Fuzzy mode, adjust the threshold slider (50-100%) to control match strictness.

 Enable NLP preprocessing for lemmatization and stop-word removal to improve matching accuracy.

+*Note: Semantic search (AI-powered similarity) is planned for a future release.*

 ---